 Intervention: The following are interventions if warranted that the school health staff may use after evaluation/assessment.
+This includes notifying administration, appropriate staff and/or parent/guardian if applicable.
+School health staff will suggest physician evaluation if indicated.

 - 1. Apply cold pack/compress and allow to rest in the clinic. - 2.
 Offer anti-inflammatory medication if authorized to do so.